This post may contain affiliate links. Please read my full disclosure policy here.

 If you’re feeling like motherhood is boring, try making some small (or big!) changes to your environment.

 Start a new project

-When my kids are having the “I’m bored” days, I will often encourage them to do something creative—to pull out an old toy they haven’t touched in awhile, dig into some art supplies, or put on some costumes.
+When my kids are having the “I’m bored” days, I often encourage them to do something creative—to pull out an old toy they haven’t touched in a while, dig into some art supplies, or put on some costumes.
 Within minutes of picking up something new, they’re happy and laughing again.